ivankahl/web-scraping-benchmarks/README.md

 ## The Test

 I ran this script so that I could get an idea how the different libraries performed.
-I used Google Chrome on Ubuntu when executing the tests
+I used Google Chrome on Ubuntu when executing the tests.

 ### The Environment